Bed Bugs in Water: Can Bed Bugs Survive in Water?

 Do Bed Bugs Die in Water?

-Hot water does kill bed bugs but it needs to be VERY hot water of 140 degrees Fahrenheit and above.
+Hot water does kill bed bugs but it needs to be very hot water of 140°F and above.

 We’ll give a classic example here – your washing machine.
 Washing your bedding infested with bed bugs can seem like a great solution.
-You wash your bedding, all the bed bugs are washed out, and it’s like new.
-Well, it’s not exactly like that because you’ll need very hot water (140°F +) to properly kill them.
+Wash your bedding, then all the bed bugs are washed out, and it’s like new.
+However, it’s not exactly like that because you’ll need very hot water (140°F +) to properly kill them.

-No, cold water doesn’t kill bed bugs, unless we’re talking about drowning, which is, as we said, almost impossible to replicate.
+Cold water doesn’t kill bed bugs unless we’re talking about drowning, which is, as we said, almost impossible to replicate.
 In the washing machine, you can use cold water to wash your bedding but chances of killing bed bugs are minimal, if not non-existent.

-Now, you can say that bed bugs are drowned in the washing machine.
-That is the truth to a certain extent because once the centrifuge starts spinning, they’ll not remain drowned at every moment in time.
+Now, you can say that bed bugs are drowned in washing machines.
+That is the truth to a certain extent because once the centrifuge starts spinning, it’ll not remain drowned at every moment in time.

 Furthermore, you’ll need 24 hours to kill them by drowning.
 Do you think that your washing machine can keep working for 24 hours?